SamuelSwartzberg/flashcardifying_text_temp/ling/temp-morph.md

 ⟮-gate, -cation, -tard, -verse⟯ are examples of ⟮＿libfixes＿⟯ »⟮A duplfix⟯« is ⟮＿an affix＿⟯ produced by ⟮＿reduplication＿⟯.

-##### contents

-»⟮A null/zero morpheme⟯« is ⟮＿a morpheme＿⟯ that ⟮has no phonetic form/realization⟯.

 #### clitics

 »⟮Clitics⟯« are ⟮＿bound morphemes＿⟯ that ⟮act like words⟯ regarding ⟮certain syntactic properties⟯.